 Student ID Card

 Another important step in your enrolment process is your Student ID Card.
-Once you’re a registered student at MIC, you will be able to upload your photo for your Student ID Card.
-Full information on how to get your Student ID Card will be sent to you via email.
+Once you have completed Online Module Registration, you will be able to upload your photo to apply for your Student ID Card.
+Please note you should not upload a photo more than once.
+Information on how to get a student card can be found at https://www.mic.ul.ie/current-students/student-academic-administration/id-cards.

 In our video below, you will find the answers to some of the most common queries about when and how to pay your fees for the upcoming academic year.
 If you have other queries about fees, please email the Fees Office team on firstname.lastname@example.org and a member of the team will get back to you as soon as possible.